-Sebzor HPP and transmission line impacts on erosion, sedimentation and water quality will be minor.
+Sebzor HPP and transmission line negative impacts on erosion, sedimentation and water quality will be minor, and there will be some positive impacts on erosion and water quality.
 However, the project will be built in a valley with intensive natural erosion and sediment transport processes as well as geohazards.
-The design of the project has aimed to minimize the exposure of the project to these issues, but there will be some remaining uncertainty, and the understanding of water quality, sediment loads and geohazards needs to be improved over time.
+The design

-Relevant Evide Relevant Evidence
+Relevant Evidence

-Interviews: : B1, B2, B4, B16, B28
+Interviews: B1, B2, B4, B16, B28

-Documents: 1, 2, 3, 5, 6, 7, 10, 14, 19, 28, 29, 38, 50, 79, 80, 81, 82, 83, 87
+Documents: 1, 2, 3, 5, 6, 7, 10, 14, 19, 28, 29, 38, 50, 79, 80, 81, 82, 83, 87, 107-110, 114, 115

-Photos: hotos: 82, 85, 86, 87,93, 94, 124
+Photos: 82, 85, 86, 87,93, 94, 124

 Scope and Principle This section addresses impacts of the project on project-affected communities, including economic displacement, impacts on livelihoods and living standards, public health impacts, and impacts to rights, risks and opportunities of those affected by the project.
 This section also addresses project benefits and infrastructure safety during project preparation, implementation and operation.
 The principle is that livelihoods and living standards impacted by the project are improved relative to pre-project conditions for project-affected communities, and that life, property and community assets and resources are protected from the consequences of dam failure and other infrastructure safety risks.
-This section does not address requirements that relate to physical displacement or to Indigenous Peoples, which are addressed in Section 5 and 7.
+This section does not address requirements that relate to physical displacement or to

+Indigenous Peoples, which are addressed in Section 5 and 7.
 Other interested parties and groups are addressed in Section 10.

 Background

+Community Imposts and Reposits

-Community Impacts and Benefits
+Community impacts and Benefits

 Description of project-affected communities and how they are affected (distinguish between directly affected vs economically displaced vs other affected communities and include number of people and households) Tajikistan's Human Development Index value for 2019 is 0.668, which ranks the country at 125 out of 189 countries and territories.
 The GBAO region is ranked lower than the national average on most socio-economic indicators.
 The project area is rural, with Khorog (a town of approximately 30,000 people and the seat of most regional institutions, including PEC) close by.
-Directly affected 74 physically and economically displaced households with a total of 553 individuals, according to the latest Progress Report (No. 4, April 2022 - June 2022) 17 physically displaced (see section 5) 8 will lose businesses or structures other than dwellings 49 will lose land, crops, and/or trees 10 of these households are considered vulnerable Total land acquisition 18 ha 1 school in flood zone to be relocated to higher ground Indirectly affected: 60 houses within 100 m of project infrastructure Several villages (Dashtak, Barjingal, Chagev, Midensharv, Sebzor) near project area, with a total of 268 households and 1,517 individuals School near reservoir needs to be moved to higher ground 25 villages along the Shokhdara River between reservoir and Khorog, that could be affected by increased traffic 29 villages with a total of 9,943 individuals along the transmission line Households near the new substation in Khorog, adjacent to the existing Khorog HPP Population planned to be served by electricity from Sebzor HPP:
+Directly affected 74 physically and economically displaced households with a total of 553 individuals, according to the latest Progress Report (No. 4, April 2022 - June 2022) 17 physically displaced (see section 5) 8 will lose businesses or structures other than dwellings 49 will lose land, crops, and/or trees 10 of these households are considered vulnerable Total land acquisition 18 ha 1 school in flood zone to be relocated to higher ground Indirectly affected: 60 houses within 100 m of project infrastructure Several villages (Dashtak, Barjingal, Chagev, Midensharv, Sebzor) near project area, with a total of 268 households and 1,517 individuals School near reservoir needs to be moved to higher ground 25 villages along the Shokhdara River between reservoir and Khorog, that could be affected by increased traffic 29 villages with a total of 9,943 individuals along the transmission line Households near the new substation in Khorog, adjacent to the existing Khorog HPP

+Population planned to be served by electricity from Sebzor HPP: